-2.4.5 Fishery Economic Performance
+2.4.4 Fishery Economic Performance

-2.4.5.1 Bottomfish Fishery Commercial Landings, Revenue, Prices
+2.4.4.1 Bottomfish Fishery Commercial Landings, Revenue, Prices

 This section describes trends in commercial pounds sold, revenue, and price for the American Samoa bottomfish fishery.
-Figure 8 presents the trends for commercial pounds sold and revenue for the bottomfish fishery (i.e., BMUS only) from 2004 to 2023, and Figure 9 presents the trends in fish price for bottomfish sold from 2004 to 2023.
-Supporting data for Figure 8 and Figure 9 are shown in Table 26.
+Figure 8 presents the trends for commercial pounds sold and revenue for the bottomfish fishery (i.e., BMUS only) from 2005 to 2024, and Figure 9 presents the trends in fish price for bottomfish sold from 2005 to 2024.
+Supporting data for Figure 8 and Figure 9 are shown in Table 27.
 The table also includes the percentage of pounds sold relative to estimates of total pounds landed for the bottomfish fishery.
 Both nominal and adjusted values are included.

 Commercial landings data from 2021 through 2023 are confidential due to fewer than three participating vendors, so no detailed figures are presented.
-The 17-year average (i.e., 2003-2020) for the proportion of commercial landings to total landings was 20%.
+The 17-year average (during 2005-2024 with data for the proportion of commercial landings to total landings was 17%.
 Revenue trends tend to follow a similar pattern to pounds sold.
-BMUS commercial landings and revenue have fluctuated over the period of 2003 to 2020, but in 2020, both revenue and pounds sold decreased considerably, possibly due to impacts associated with COVID-19.
+BMUS commercial landings and revenue have been showing a long-term decreasing trend.
 Average BMUS price was steady over most of the time period, but it increased substantially in 2017 before decreasing in subsequent years.
-The nominal bottomfish price in 2020 of \$3.45 decreased from \$4.24 in 2019.
-Low commercial landings and fish prices resulted in a historical low for bottomfish revenue in 2020.

 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
 The data for pounds sold are collected through the "Commercial Sales Receipt Books" Program, while the data for pounds caught are collected through Boat- and Shore-based creel surveys.
 Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
-Therefore, the two time series may not move coherently with each other.
+Therefore, the two timeseries may not move coherently with each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to low coverage of dealer participation in the Commercial Receipt Books Program.
 Thus, the commercial landings presented here, collected through "Commercial Sales Receipt Books" Program that might not be able to capture all the commercial activities of the bottomfish landed, could only represent the lower bound of total commercial landings.

 Figure 8.
 Pounds sold and revenue for the American Samoa bottomfish fishery Data were confidential in 2021, 2022, and 2023 due to fewer than three participating vendors.
+CPI 2023 and 2024 was not available when this report was generated.